September 2025

 My short story The Owl Tamer has been Highly Commended in the Bath Short Story Award competition.
 I’m really chuffed about this.
 Unusually for me, its written in the second person.
 The story is set in post-war Bosnia-Herzegovina and centres on the relationship between two characters: a mute who is an owl tamer and a ceramicist who has returned to her village after living in exile.
 Both are drawn into the search for the missing.
 The judge was Farhana Shaikh of Dahlia Publishing.
 More on the award winners and other shortlistees (is this even a word?!) at: https://www.bathshortstoryaward.org/2023/07/31/winners-bath-short-story-award-2023/

-On Sunday 17 September 2023, I’ll be presenting at the International Creative Bridges Conference, a gathering of academics, health specialists and creative practitioners involved in bringing the arts into health and wellbeing initiatives.
-I will be discussing The House of Dreams and Memories, a series of creative writing workshops I devised and ran for NHS patients living with long-term health problems and chronic pain.
-They took place in Spring 2023 as part of the interdisciplinary WISE Wellbeing Project run by Cwm Taf Morgannwg-University Health Board, co-funded by NHS Wales and Arts Council Wales.
-My talk is titled ‘Geography of echoes: narrating experiences of pain and loss.’
-Below, one of German artist Matthias Jung’s amazing collages which inspired participants to create imaginary spaces of nurture and renewal.
+In September, I presented at the International Creative Bridges Conference, a gathering of academics, health specialists and creative practitioners involved in bringing the arts into health and wellbeing initiatives.
+I discussed The House of Dreams and Memories, a series of creative writing workshops I devised and ran for NHS patients living with long-term health problems and chronic pain.
+The workshops took place in Spring 2023 as part of the interdisciplinary WISE Wellbeing Project run by Cwm Taf Morgannwg-University Health Board, co-funded by NHS Wales and Arts Council Wales.
+My talk was titled ‘Geography of echoes: narrating experiences of pain and loss.’

 Excited to have a new short story out in April in Short Fiction Journal.
 ‘Winter’s map’ is a story about friendship and survival, with a stunning illustration by Conor Fenner-Toora.
 You can read it here: